All Episodes

 I mean, that I don't know what that deal was back in 1993, 94, but her son is now marrying Chelsea Clinton.

-But she's on telephone oh, there's life after there's life after Congress.
+Oh, there's life after there's life after Congress.

-In other words, go ahead.
+In other words, go ahead, commit suicide.

-There is an afterlife, and in my case, it's even better than it was in Congress.
+And in my case, it's even better than it was in Congress.

 There's certainly more to life in Congress.

-So that's I'm telling you, if they're dragging her out to go on TV to say this to Democrats in the House, it's just further evidence they're not that close on the vote.
+So that's, I'm telling you, if they're dragging her out to go on TV to say this to Democrats in the House, it's just further evidence they're not that close on the vote.

 They just aren't.